SinaC/TetriNET/readme.txt

 new server->client API: OnAchievementEarned(playerId, id, title)
 when receiving OnAchievementEarned, display msg in party line chat and in game chat

+achievements idea:
+	Use every available specials in one game (Slam:10) Use on an opponent and be the target of every available specials (Grand Slam:60) Clear a line with 7 different piece's colors (Rainbow warrior:30) [only 5 different colors for the moment] Lose a multiplayer game while having a Nuke and a Gravity and a Switch in inventory (???:30)

+	title idea: Bright side of life, I'm not dead

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version tetriminoI appears on row 21 instead of 22